Akasaka & Roppongi [赤坂, 六本木]

 Akasaka is the north part of these area, and Roppongi is the south part.

-In Edo Period (1603-1868) here had been the town with old samurai
+In Edo Period (1603-1868), here had been the town with old samurai residences.

-And until the end of World War II, a regiment of Japanese Army had been stationed, so here was a town for soldiers.
+And a regiment of Japanese Army had been stationed until the end of World War II, so here was a town for soldiers.

 After the war, the site of the army was condemned by allied forces.